 Performance is solid, with the processor and RAM combination able to keep a good amount of tabs open at once without any noticeable slowdown.
 The touchpad is solid for navigating around the display, with a large size and decent responsiveness.
 The keyboard is similarly comfortable and well-spaced out, and the inclusion of backlighting means that it’s a great device for lugging to class and taking notes with.
 Battery life isn’t quite as long-lasting as the original Chromebook Flip from 2015, but you should expect about 8 hours of mixed usage on the device—more than enough to make it through the day, and with the use of a standard USB-C port, it’s easy to top off throughout the day.

 We really only have two major complaints with the Flip.
-First, though 2.65 pounds is fairly light for a laptop, it’s far too heavy to use as a tablet for long periods of time.
-The 12.9″ iPad Pro is similarly sized, but weighs over a pound less than the Chromebook Flip.
+First, though three pounds is fairly light for a laptop, it’s far too heavy to use as a tablet for long periods of time.
+The 12.9″ iPad Pro is similarly sized, but weighs much less than the Chromebook Flip.
 Even worse, however, are the side-mounted speakers on this device.
-Both the left and right speakers are tinny and, at loud volumes, rattle and distort in a way that’s uncomfortable to listen to for a long time.
-You’ll want external speakers or headphones for this device.
+The speakers sound tinny, rattling and distorting at loud volumes in a way that’s uncomfortable to listen to for a long time.
+You’ll definitely want external speakers or headphones for this device.